-Milestone Payments: At the inception of each arrangement that includes milestone payments (variable consideration), the Company evaluates whether the milestones are considered probable of being reached and estimates the amount to be included in the transaction price using the most likely amount method.
-If it is probable that a significant revenue reversal would not occur, the associated milestone value is included in the transaction price.
+At the inception of each arrangement that includes milestone payments (variable consideration), the Company evaluates whether the milestones are considered probable of being reached and estimates the amount to be included in the transaction price.
 Milestone payments that are not within either party's control, such as non-operational developmental and regulatory approvals, are generally not considered probable of being achieved until those approvals are received.
 At the end of each reporting period, the Company re-evaluates the probability of achievement of milestones that are within either party's control, such as operational developmental milestones and any related constraint, and if necessary, adjusts its estimate of the overall transaction price.
-Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.
-Revisions to the Company's estimate of the transaction price may also result in negative revenues and earnings in the period of adjustment.
+Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenue and earnings in the period of adjustment.
+Revisions to the Company's estimate of the transaction price may also result in negative revenue and earnings in the period of adjustment.
+One collaboration arrangement with milestone payments falls under the scope of ASC Topic 808, Collaborative Arrangements, or ASC 808.
+These milestone payments are recognized in the same manner as milestone payments from customers and are classified under biopharmaceutical and other revenue.

-Accounts receivable from biopharmaceutical and other revenue was \$9.2 million at September 30, 2021 and \$0.4 million at December 31, 2020.
-There was \$4.0 million and \$1.0 million of deferred revenue related to these agreements at September 30, 2021 and December 31, 2020, respectively.
-Revenues included in biopharmaceutical and other revenue for the three and nine months ended September 30, 2021 and 2020 were as follows (in thousands of dollars):
+Accounts receivable from biopharmaceutical and other revenue was \$9.4 million at March 31, 2022 and \$11.6 million at December 31, 2021.
+There was \$4.9 million and \$5.0 million of deferred revenue related to these agreements at March 31, 2022 and December 31, 2021, respectively.
+Revenue included in biopharmaceutical and other revenue for the three months ended March 31, 2022 and 2021 was as follows (in thousands of dollars):